ryanrhymes/panns/README.md

 ```

-The following code loads the index file, then perform a simple query.
+The following code loads the previously generated index file, then perform a simple query.
+The query returns 10 approximate nearest neighbors.

 ```python